clearloop/inkpad/docs/cli/README.md

 # CLI

-`ceres` has an CLI implementation to help you debug contracts in command line.
+`inkpad` has an CLI implementation to help you debug contracts in command line.

 ```
- 𝝺 ceres
+ 𝝺 inkpad
-ceres 0.2.0
+inkpad 0.2.0
-Ceres command tool
+Inkpad command tool

 USAGE:
-    ceres [*.contract | name | code-hash] <SUBCOMMAND>
+    inkpad [*.contract | name | code-hash] <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 ARGS:
-    <*.contract | name | code-hash>    If empty, ceres will load the last contract which has been executed
+    <*.contract | name | code-hash>    If empty, inkpad will load the last contract which has been executed

 SUBCOMMANDS:
     call      Calls a call method